SecureNetworkManagement/Powershell-SMBShareScanner/Readme.md

 SMBShareScanner.ps1

 This PowerShell script will allow you to scan open shares based on a list you provide or a subnet you enter.
 It will process hostnames or IP addresses and attempt to connect to the shares on a machine using WMI to make the connection.
+The latest version uses NetView instead of WMI to allow non-administrative users to get the same results.

 Usage C:> SMBShareScanner.ps1